queryluke/masseffect-5e/static/data/spells/hex_shield.md

 As long as the Hex Shield has shield points, it provides full cover to creatures behind it.

-Hex shield regains all shield points on a long rest.
+Hex shield regains all shield points when you finish a long rest.